Hangar One (Moffett Federal Airfield): Design and construction

-Designed by German air ship and structural engineer Dr. Karl Arnstein, Vice President and Director of Engineering for the Goodyear Zeppelin Corporation of Akron, Ohio, in collaboration with Wilbur Watson Associates Architects and Engineers of Cleveland, Ohio, Hangar One is constructed on a network of steel girders sheathed with galvanized steel.
+Designed by German airship and structural engineer Dr. Karl Arnstein, Vice President and Director of Engineering for the Goodyear Zeppelin Corporation of Akron, Ohio, in collaboration with Wilbur Watson Associates Architects and Engineers of Cleveland, Ohio, Hangar One is constructed on a network of steel girders sheathed with galvanized steel.
 It rests firmly upon a reinforced pad anchored to concrete pilings.
 The floor covers 8 acre and can accommodate six 360 by 160 ft American football fields.
 The airship hangar measures 1133 ft long and 308 ft wide.
 The building has an aerodynamic architecture.
 Its walls curve inward to form an elongated approximate catenary form 198 ft high.
 The clam-shell doors were designed to reduce turbulence when Macon moved in and out on windy days.
 The "orange peel" doors, weighing 200 short ton each, are moved by their own 150 hp motors operated via an electrical control panel.